adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild2/grandchild4.md

 ---
 layout: default
-title: How to open a MemoQ document file in Trados
+title: How to open a MemoQ translation file in Trados
 parent: MemoQ files in Trados
 grand_parent: User guide
 nav_order: 1
 ---

-# How to open a MemoQ document file (.mqxlz) in Trados Studio
+# How to open a MemoQ translation file (.mqxlz) in Trados Studio

-Performs these steps to open a MemoQ document file (.mqxlz) in Trados Studio:
+Performs these steps to open a MemoQ translation file (.mqxlz) in Trados Studio:

 1. Open a project in Trados Studio 2021.
 2. Click *Add files*.